 Protect the dog’s Paws and Fur from Water

 Dogs can be sensitive to hypothermia if they get wet in cold weather.
 You should not allow your dogs to swim in lakes or ponds when the temperatures are freezing.
 Protect their paws from puddles and slush too.
 Ask your groomer to trim all the excess hair from between your dog’s toes.
 This hair can hold clumps of ice which can hurt your pup.
 It’s a good idea to invest in a pair of doggie booties to protect their paws from the weather.
 After you take your dog out in the winter be sure you clean their paws so that any de-icing chemicals, ice or dirt are washed off.

 Have a dog and looking for a place to call home?
-Red Oak Apartment Homes has over 1040 apartments that welcome your dogs and 1800 that welcome cats.
-I guess you'd say we are pet friendly!
+Red Oak Apartments has over 1040 apartments that welcome your dogs and 1900 that welcome cats.
+I guess you’d say we are pet friendly!